 As SailGP prepares to kick off its second season in 2020, the global championship continues to be recognized for its successful debut.
-Today, the F50 catamaran – the fastest sail raceboat in the world – was honored as World Sailing’s 2019 Goslings Boat of the Year, praised for its innovative concepts and ground-breaking technological advancements that are changing the face of the sport across the globe.
+Today, the F50 catamaran – the fastest sail raceboat in the world – was honored as World Sailing’s 2019 Goslings Boat of the Year, praised for its innovative concepts like the boat monitoring and ground-breaking technological advancements that are changing the face of the sport across the globe.

 The World Sailing Awards celebrate outstanding achievement and exceptional contributions to the sport of sailing and took place at the World Sailing Annual Conference in Bermuda.
 SailGP was also shortlisted in two other categories – the World Sailing 11th Hour Racing Sustainability Award and the Hempel Team of the Year Award, which recognized the Australia SailGP Team’s performance in Season 1.

 The SailGP rules mandate that each team race with equal technology.
 The SailGP design and build team are thus able to introduce new developments during a season however, these must be applied equally across all teams.

 Throughout the five grand prix events in Season 1, there were a number of highlights for the new global league with the F50s reaching speeds never seen before in competition.
 Memorable moments included Tom Slingsby’s Australia team making history by breaking the 50-knot speed barrier in competition during the Cowes event, capsizes by the U.S. and British teams in New York and Cowes, and a dramatic SailGP Season 1 Championship Final Race, in which the final duel came down to a mere 78 centimeters at a crucial moment on the racecourse before the Australian team earned the inaugural victory.